uutzinger/Arduino_AFE44XX/Readme.md

 Currently the Heart Rate and Oxygenation algorihm is not implemented.
 A layout how those algorithms will work once implemented is shown.

-1
-For hardware imlementation using this driver check out SPO2_Board at [Biomedical Sensor Board](https://github.com/uutzinger/BioMedicalSensorBoard).
+For a hardware imlementation using this driver check out the SPO2_Board at [Biomedical Sensor Board](https://github.com/uutzinger/BioMedicalSensorBoard).

 Urs Utzinger, May/June 2024